 Dani Landi was born and raised in Méntrida.
-His family had been grape growers for generations and almost everyone sold […]Keep Reading
+His family had been grape growers for generations, and almost everyone sold […]Keep Reading

 Dani Landi was born and raised in Méntrida.
-His family had been grape growers for generations and almost everyone sold their grapes to the local cooperative.
+His family had been grape growers for generations, and almost everyone sold their grapes to the local cooperative.
 At an early age, Dani knew he wanted to make wine, but what he didn’t know was that he would be part of a group of young winemakers that would discover a unique expression of Garnacha and reveal it to the world.
-It is familiar story and one that seems to repeat itself.
-It starts with a return to the vineyard, responsible farming, the nurturing of indigenous varieties, and old vines in unique sites.
-The work is not easy but the results are remarkable.
+It is a familiar story and one that seems to repeat itself.
+It starts with returning to the vineyard, responsible farming, the nurturing of indigenous varieties, and old vines in unique sites.
+The work is not easy, but the results are remarkable.
 In a country where Garnacha is viewed as a workhorse variety and a commodity, the Sierra de Gredos proves that there is another side to this variety and one that can rival Pinot Noir grown in Burgundy or Syrah in the northern Rhône.